rodrigorichter/mentanina/README.md

 * [Rodrigo Richter](http://inf.ufrgs.br/~rrrichter)
 * Valentina Osório

 Please feel free to contribute in any way you want.
-You can fork us or leave feedback opening a new Issue.
+You can fork us or leave feedback by opening a new Issue.

 How to submit a pull request: